pc9350/LLM-Evaluation-platform/README.md

 - **Customizable Parameters**: Adjust temperature, max tokens, and system prompts
 - **Performance Insights**: Get AI-powered recommendations based on your results
 - **Modern UI**: Clean, responsive interface built with the latest web technologies
+- **Battle Mode**: Pit models against each other to determine the best performer for specific tasks
+- **Experiment Management**: Save, load, and share your experiment results for future reference
+- **Gamification System**: Earn XP, level up, and unlock achievements as you use the platform

 ## Screenshots